-After the final sticheron of the Aposticha, St. Symeon's Prayer is read (in some instances it is sung by the choir):
+After the final sticheron of the Aposticha, the reader continues with St. Symeon's Prayer followed by the Trisagion Prayers:

 Lord, now lettest Thou Thy servant depart in peace, according to Thy word.
 For mine eyes have seen Thy salvation, which Thou hast prepared before the face of all people; a Light to enlighten the Gentiles, and to be the glory of Thy people, Israel.